RapidooBR/job-description-software-engineer/README.md

 ***Job Specs***

-- First employee in a promising fintech startup with a highly qualified team (trained at Harvard Business School, USP, Goldman Sachs, Elo7 and BankFácil, as well as 7 years of experience in the factoring market) and strong investors
+- First employee in a promising fintech startup with a highly qualified team (trained at Harvard Business School, USP, Goldman Sachs, Elo7 and BankFácil, as well as several years of experience in the factoring market) and strong investors
-- You will be working on-site at Google’s Campus São Paulo (close to Paulista Avenue, Brigadeiro station)
+- You will be working on-site in a nice coworking space with many other former Google Campus startups, close to Paulista Avenue, Brigadeiro metro station
 - Competitive compensation with a very attractive Silicon Valley-style equity package